 What is the EIS?

-The EIS (Enterprise Investment Scheme) is a scheme introduced by the government to help small companies raise funds and grow.
-When you as a private investor invest in an EIS-qualifying company, you receive very significant tax breaks.
+The EIS (Enterprise Investment Scheme) is a scheme introduced by the government in 1994 to help small companies raise funds and grow.
+When you as a private investor invest in an EIS-qualifying company, you could receive very significant tax breaks.

 Companies qualifying for the EIS are small and usually privately owned, although they can be listed on AIM.
-They will typically have gross assets of less than £15 million at the time of investment and less than 250 employees, although there are now more relaxed rules for knowledge-intensive firms.
+They will typically have gross assets of less than £15 million at the time of investment and fewer than 250 employees, although there are now more relaxed rules for knowledge-intensive firms.

 What kind of companies qualify for the EIS?

 The rules are fairly specific, but essentially to qualify a company needs to carry on a trade with a view to making a profit.
-Some companies and sectors are excluded, for example those that deal in land, commodities or shares.
-Companies that benefit from the renewable energy feed-in tariff are also now excluded.
+Some companies and sectors are excluded, for example, those that deal in land, commodities or shares.
+Companies that have significant asset backing or contractual revenue streams have most recently been excluded.

 Single company or portfolio?

 With an EIS fund, you have far less control and visibility over where your money is invested.
-Moreover, the fund manager’s expertise comes at a price, so investing in a managed portfolio is more expensive than investing in a single company.
+Moreover, the fund manager’s expertise comes at a price, so investing in a managed portfolio tends to be more expensive than investing in a single company.